 It was similar to Telecaster but had a long neck with four strings.
-The strings were tuned one octave below the four low end strings of a normal guitar, similar to double bass instruments.
-It was named as Fender Precision Bass.
-It had a bolted maple neck with 20 frets and yellow ash body like the Telecaster.
+The strings were tuned one octave below the four low-end strings of a normal guitar, similar to double bass instruments.
+It was named Fender Precision Bass.
+It had a bolted maple neck with 20 frets and a yellow ash body like the Telecaster.

-However, it had second cutaway, which would eventually become inspiration for Stratocasters.
-The cutaway was designed to extend the top horn with the aim of providing balance between long neck and heavy tuners.
+However, it had a second cutaway, which would eventually become an inspiration for Stratocasters.
+The cutaway was designed to extend the top horn with the aim of providing a balance between long neck and heavy tuners.

 Read: Types of Bass Guitars

 After the initial period of doubts, Gibson, Gretsch, and Kay came up with their versions of solid-body guitars in the form of Les Paul, Duo Jet, and K-125 respectively.
 Les Paul’s guitar had all the capabilities of the Telecaster.
 So, in order to remain in lead, Leo Fender needed to come up with another path-breaking guitar.

 Meanwhile, Freddie Tavares, the steel guitarist, had joined hands with Leo Fender in 1953, to assist him in the design of new products.
 Soon they conceived the idea for a new solid-body electric guitar, which would become famous as Stratocaster.